rahatibrahim/Cinema-Room-REST-Service/README.md

 # Cinema Room REST Service

-A simple Spring REST service that will help you manage a small movie theatre.
+A Spring REST service that will help to manage a small movie theatre.
 It can show the available seats, sell and refund tickets, and display the statistics of a venue.